Publishing Agreements Explained: Marketing Obligations of the Publisher

 Make sure that marketing obligations are specific, but flexible

 In general, it is in the interest of a developer to ensure that the marketing obligations of a publisher are as specific as possible.
 Additionally, you can also stack the several marketing obligations.
-For example, the publisher needs to use best efforts to market the video game ánd also spend a minimum amount on marketing.
+For example, the publisher needs to use best efforts to market the video game and also spend a minimum amount on marketing.
+This layered approach helps ensure real commitment.

 Include promises made during pitches

-If such promises are important to your decision, they should be explicitly included in the contract.
-If a publisher hesitates to put them in writing, that is a red flag and a signal to re-evaluate the partnership.
+If such promises were a key factor in your decision to work with the publisher, they should be explicitly included in the contract.
+If a publisher hesitates to put them in writing, that’s a red flag and a reason to reassess whether they’re the right partner for your game.

 Before you sign: summary and next steps

-Marketing obligations are often overlooked, but they can make or break a game’s commercial success.
+Marketing obligations are often overlooked, but they can determine whether a game reaches its audience or fades into obscurity.
 Developers should ensure that publishers commit to specific efforts, a meaningful minimum spend, or a clear marketing plan, while still leaving flexibility to adapt strategies.
-Just as importantly, verbal promises made during pitches should be included in the agreement to avoid disappointment later.

 René Otto